White House adviser Bolton urges North Korea to act on denuclearization

 “What we really need is not more rhetoric,” Bolton said.
 “What we need is performance from North Korea on denuclearization.”

+Satellite images from last Friday indicate North Korea has carried out additional activities to dismantle a key missile launch facility, the Washington-based 38 North think-tank said on Tuesday.

+Photos from last Friday showed recent work at the Sohae station to tear down an engine test stand and remove fuel and oxidizer tanks from bunkers, though the possibility can’t be ruled out that the North might be trying to modify the stand for other purposes.

-He said the United States has lived up to the Singapore declaration that followed the June 12 summit Trump and Kim held in Singapore.
+Bolton said the United States has lived up to the Singapore declaration that followed the June 12 summit.

 “It’s just North Korea that has not taken the steps we feel are necessary to denuclearize,” Bolton said.